yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-geometricprogramming.md

   nav: "tutorials"
 ---

 The following example requires [MOSEK](/solver/mosek) or [GPPOSY](/solver/gpposy), or any nonlinear solver such as [FMINCON](/solver/fmincon), [SNOPT](/solver/snopt) or [IPOPT](/solver/ipopt).
-(The solvers [MOSEK](/solver/mosek) and [GPPOSY](/solver/gpposy) are dedicated geometric programming solvers, but for small to medium-scale problems, comparable performance is obtained by simply letting YALMIP convert the problem to the convex form and solve the problem using a general nonlinear solver.)
+The solvers [GPPOSY](/solver/gpposy) is a dedicated geometric programming solvers but slightly outdated.
+With [MOSEK](/solver/mosek), YALMIP automatically rewrites the problem to an [exponential cone program]((tutorial/exponentialcone).
+With a general nonlinear solver, it is possible tell YLMIP to rewrite the geometri program to its convex form.

-Nonlinear terms can be defined also with negative and non-integer powers.
-This can be used to define geometric programming problems.
+## Posynomial forms

+A general signomial problem has the following form.

 ![Geometric program]({{ site.url }}/images/gemoetric.gif){: .center-image }

-Geometric programming solvers are capable of solving a sub-class of geometric problems where \\(c\geq 0\\) with the additional constraint \\(t\geq 0\\), so called posynomial geometric programming.
+Geometric programming solvers are capable of solving a sub-class where \\(c\geq 0\\) and \\(t\geq 0\\), so called posynomial geometric programming.
 The following example is taken from the [MOSEK](/solver/mosek) manual.
 Note that there has to be explicit positivity constraint on all involved variables in the model.

+Assuming [MOSEK](/solver/mosek) or  [GPPOSY](/solver/gpposy) is available, we can solve the following model.

 ````matlab
 sdpvar t1 t2 t3